la2050/archive/_organizations/lab-launch.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      Lab Launch’s mission is to enable the scientists and entrepreneurs of Los Angeles to develop their ideas in affordable, high-quality lab facilities, with access to services and a supportive innovation community to accelerate their success.
-    - >-
-      LAb Launch is a non-profit organization with a goal of creating a supportive environment for Life Science startup businesses in Los Angeles
 title: Lab Launch
-uri: /organizations/lab-launch/
 extrapolated_project_ids:
   - '5102170'
   - '4102110'
 project_titles_from_extrapolated_project_ids:
   - Lets Create Innovation Space for LA Biotech
   - Lets Build a Life Science Incubator in Los Angeles!
-project_titles:
-  - Lets Build a Life Science Incubator in Los Angeles!
-  - Lets Create Innovation Space for LA Biotech
-project_titles_from_project_ids:
-  - Lets Create Innovation Space for LA Biotech
 original_project_titles:
   - Let's Build a Life Science Incubator in Los Angeles!
   - Let's Build a Life Science Incubator in Los Angeles!